Frequently Asked Questions

 Q1: WHAT IS THE JAA APPELLATE FUND?

-A1: THE JAA APPELLATE FUND is an irrevocable gift trust into which money is deposited as a donation (or gift) for the express purpose of paying for the legal costs associated with appealing Jodi Arias’s wrongful conviction and for her future legal defense.
+The JAA Appellate Fund is an irrevocable gift trust into which money is deposited as a donation (or gift) to help pay the legal fees associated with appealing Jodi Arias’ wrongful conviction, specifically, fees not covered by taxpayers.
+The trust is also structured to cover future legal representation in the event that her wrongful conviction is overturned.
 These costs may include attorney fees, investigation, experts, mitigation, and court filing fees.

 Q2: DON’T THE ARIZONA TAXPAYERS HAVE TO PAY FOR JODI’S APPEALS?